 The fees stated in the Ontario Dental Association Fee Guide for general practitioners which was current one year prior to the date the eligible expenses were incurred, regardless of where the treatment is received.
+The specific Ontario Dental Association procedure codes for the services described below are posted on the Council's website at www.collegeemployercouncil.ca and are subject to change from year to year.

-Temporary Dental Services If you receive any temporary dental service, it will be included as part of the final dental procedure used to correct the problem, and not as a separate procedure.
+Temporary Dental Services

+If you receive any temporary dental service, it will be included as part of the final dental procedure used to correct the problem, and not as a separate procedure.